Niš: Early history

 Remains of the luxurious residence palace of Mediana, erected by Constantine I near his birth town of Naissus.

 The first settlement on the site of today's Niš may have been founded by the Celts at the end of the 3rd century BC.
-There is very little archaeological evidence however which can be used to reconstruct a pre-Roman history of Niš.
+There is, however, very little archaeological evidence that can be used to reconstruct the pre-Roman history of Niš.
 During the Roman era, the city of Naissus became a large urban center.
 During the Roman conquest of the Balkans, between 168 and 75 BC, the city was used as a base of operations.
 Naissus was first mentioned in Roman documents near the beginning of the 2nd century CE, and was considered a place worthy of note in the Geography of Ptolemy of Alexandria.

 The Romans occupied the town during the Dardanian campaign (75–73 BC), and set up a legionary camp in the city.
 The city, called refugia and vici in pre-Roman relation, as a result of its strategic position (the Thracians were based to the south) developed as an important garrison and market town in the province of Moesia Superior.
 In 169 AD, Naissus was established as a municipium and from Diocletian onwards it belonged to the province of Dardania.
 In 272, the future Emperor Constantine the Great was born in Naissus.
 Constantine created the Dacia Mediterranea province, of which Naissus was the capital, which also included Remesiana on the Via Militaris and the towns of Pautalia and Germania.
 He lived in Naissus briefly from 316 to 322.

 The city was of great importance for the Constantinian dynasty.
 It is the birthplace of Constantine the Great who turned it from a middle-sized town to a large city with many public buildings.
 The city flourished greatly in the Constantinian period.
-A bronze bust of Constantine decorated city.
+A bronze bust of Constantine was erected in the city.
 It was his temporary residence and the city where he promulgated many laws, preserved in the Theodosian code.
 In Constantinian narratives, Naissus was the city where the usurper Vetranio abdicated to Constantius II after a powerful speech he gave to the rebel armies.
 Julian, the last Constantinian emperor, used Naissus, which had arms factories, as his base in the civil war and recruited Illyrians and others as soldiers for his campaign.

 In 364 AD, the imperial Villa Mediana 3 km was the site where emperors Valentinian and Valens met and divided the Roman Empire into halves which they would rule as co-emperors.

 It was besieged by the Huns in 441 and devastated in 448, and again in 480 when the partially-rebuilt town was demolished by the Barbarians.
 Byzantine Emperor Justinian I restored the town but it was destroyed by the Avars once again.
 The Slavs, in their campaign against Byzantium, conquered Niš and settled here in 540.